-Thank you for standing with us, for being a part of something bigger, and for making a lasting difference.
+Thank you for standing with us,

+for being a part of something bigger, and for making a lasting difference.
 Your contribution truly matters.

-To all our supporters, thank you for proving that the power of community can change lives.
+Baker Institute, we can empower To all our supporters, thank you for proving that the power of community can change lives.